Date Pecan Tea Bread

 - In another large bowl, beat butter and sugar until crumbly.
 Beat in egg and vanilla.
 Add flour mixture alternately with date mixture.
 Stir in pecans.

-- Pour into a greased and floured 9-in. x 5-in. loaf pan.
-Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased and floured 9x5-in. loaf pan.
+Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to wire rack to cool completely.